 There’s even a children’s zoo where you can stroke and play with the animals.

 The other attractions include an Insect house, a Koala house, Polar Bears, a Monkey and Ape house, a Gibbon island, Meerkats, Reindeer, Camels, Giant Pandas, etc.

 The first section features crocodiles, fish, and free-living birds and butterflies.

 You will also spot the butterfly breeding station in this section.

-The highlight of the second section is a large 80,000-liter reef aquarium, filled with fish, anemones, and corals.
+The highlight of the second section is a sizeable 80,000-liter reef aquarium filled with fish, anemones, and corals.

 The third part is the Terrarium – a 7.5 meters (24.5 feet) long glass tunnel resembling a flooded Amazon forest floor.